mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 #------------------------------
 ## Mapping reads to host/symbiont transcriptomes with bowtie2

+module load bowtie2-2.3.5.1-gcc-8.3.0-63cvhw5

 # if there are multiple available reference transcriptomes for your species, create some test directories, copy over a handful of trim files, and test out alignment to each reference
 cp {001..009}.trim # to copy a numbered sequence of filenames tagseq_bowtie2_launcher.py -g ~/db/Host -f .trim -n mapstest --launcher -e studivanms@gmail.com sbatch mapstest.slurm
 # look at each maps.e####### file for overall mapping efficiency and % of >1 matches, then compare among transcriptomes to find the best alignment rates

-# if working with split host/symbiont transcriptomes, need to run FOUR rounds of mapping: 1) all reads to symbiont, 2) remaining reads to host, 3) symbiont reads to host to remove co-occurring genes, and remaining symbiont reads to symbiont for final .sam files
-mkdir symbionts
+# now running the full set of files
-mkdir junk
+mkdir unaligned

-# replace 'Symbionts' with your symbiont filename, and 'Host' with your host filename
-# maps reads to symbiont reference first, and splits symbiont reads (.sym) to alternate subdirectory
-# outputs .host files of remaining reads for host mapping
+# bowtie will separate out aligned and unaligned reads for counts below
+# it will also pick the best alignment from the concatenated transcriptomes
-tagseq_bowtie2_launcher.py -g ~/db/Symbiont -f .trim -n maps --split -u host -a sym --aldir symbionts --launcher -e studivanms@gmail.com sbatch maps.slurm
+tagseq_bowtie2_launcher_concat.py -g ~/db/Host_concat/Host_concat -f .trim -n maps --split -u un -a al --undir unaligned --launcher -e studivanms@gmail.com sbatch maps.slurm

-# delete the .sam files since the symbiont reads need further mapping to clean up co-occurring genes
-rm *.sam

-# conduct mapping on host reads (.host files) to host reference
-# outputs .host.sam files for host gene counts, and .host.clean files for host alignment rates
-tagseq_bowtie2_launcher.py -g ~/db/Host -f .host -n maps2 --split -u un -a clean --undir junk --launcher -e studivanms@gmail.com sbatch maps2.slurm

-cd symbionts/
-mkdir junk

-# removing genes from symbiont reads that align to both host/symbiont references by conducting another round of mapping on .sym files
-# outputs sym.clean files for symbiont alignment rates
-tagseq_bowtie2_launcher.py -g ~/db/Host -f .sym -n maps3 --split -u clean -a host --aldir junk --launcher -e studivanms@gmail.com sbatch maps3.slurm

-# delete the .sam files from the symbiont mapping to host
-rm *.sam

-# conduct final round of mapping on true symbiont reads (.sym.clean files) to symbiont reference
-# outputs .sym.clean.sam files for symbiont gene counts
-tagseq_bowtie2_launcher.py -g ~/db/Symbiont -f .sym.clean -n maps4 --launcher -e studivanms@gmail.com
-sbatch maps4.slurm

-mv *.sym.clean.sam ..
-mv *.sym.clean ..
-cd ..
+## OPTIONAL: For mapping paired-end reads, including to separate host/symbiont transcriptomes with bowtie2, follow the script bowtie2_pairedend_README.txt

 #------------------------------
-# OPTIONAL: if using two symbiont transcriptomes (multiple genera), additional rounds of mapping are needed
-# start with the more abundant symbiont genus

-tagseq_bowtie2_launcher.py -g ~/db/Symbiont -f .trim -n maps --split -u sym2 -a sym --aldir symbionts --launcher -e studivanms@gmail.com sbatch maps.slurm rm *.sam

-tagseq_bowtie2_launcher.py -g ~/db/Symbiont2 -f .sym2 -n maps1b --split -u host -a sym2 --aldir symbionts --launcher -e studivanms@gmail.com
-sbatch maps1b.slurm
-rm *.sym2.sam

-# conduct mapping on host reads (.host files) to host reference
-# outputs .host.sam files for host gene counts, and .host.clean files for host alignment rates
-tagseq_bowtie2_launcher.py -g ~/db/Host -f .host -n maps2 --split -u un -a clean --undir junk --launcher -e studivanms@gmail.com sbatch maps2.slurm

-cd symbionts/
-mkdir junk

-# removing genes from symbiont reads that align to both host/symbiont references by conducting another round of mapping on .sym files
-tagseq_bowtie2_launcher.py -g ~/db/Host -f .sym -n maps3 --split -u sym2 -a host --aldir junk --launcher -e studivanms@gmail.com sbatch maps3.slurm
-rm *.sam

-# to remove reads that map to both symbiont transcriptomes
-# outputs sym.clean files for symbiont alignment rates
-tagseq_bowtie2_launcher.py -g ~/db/Symbiont2 -f .sym.sym2 -n maps3b --split -u clean -a sym2 --aldir junk --launcher -e studivanms@gmail.com
-sbatch maps3b.slurm
-rm *.sam

-# running host alignments on the second symbiont reference files
-tagseq_bowtie2_launcher.py -g ~/db/Host -f .sym2.sym2 -n maps3c --split -u clean -a host --aldir junk --launcher -e studivanms@gmail.com sbatch maps3c.slurm
-rm *.sam

-# conduct final round of mapping on true symbiont reads (.sym.clean files) to symbiont reference
-# outputs .sym.clean.sam files for symbiont gene counts
-tagseq_bowtie2_launcher.py -g ~/db/Symbiont -f .sym.sym2.clean -n maps4 --launcher -e studivanms@gmail.com
-sbatch maps4.slurm

-# running on the second symbiont reference files
-tagseq_bowtie2_launcher.py -g ~/db/Symbiont2 -f .sym2.sym2.clean -n maps4b --launcher -e studivanms@gmail.com
-sbatch maps4b.slurm

-mv *.sym2.clean.sam ..
-mv *.sym2.clean ..
-cd ..

-#------------------------------
 ## Mapping efficiency

 # double check you have the same number of host and symbiont .sam files as samples
-ll *.host.sam | wc -l
-ll *.sym.clean.sam | wc -l
-ll *.sym2.clean.sam | wc -l # OPTIONAL
+ll *.sam | wc -l

-# to count the number of mapped host and symbiont reads for mapping efficiency
+# to count the number of mapped reads for mapping efficiency
 # calculate mapping efficiency from these values compared to trimmed reads in Excel
-# remember to delete the results from the .sam files
-echo "countreads_host.pl > countreads_host.txt" > count_align
+echo "countreads_align.pl > countreads_align.txt" > count_align
-echo "countreads_sym.pl > countreads_sym.txt" >> count_align
-echo "countreads_sym.pl .sym.sym2.clean > countreads_sym.txt" >> count_align # OPTIONAL
-echo "countreads_sym.pl .sym2.sym2.clean > countreads_sym2.txt" >> count_align # OPTIONAL
 launcher_creator.py -j count_align -n count_align -q shortq7 -t 6:00:00 -e studivanms@gmail.com
 sbatch count_align.slurm

 #------------------------------
-## OPTIONAL: For mapping paired-end reads, including to separate host/symbiont transcriptomes with bowtie2, follow the script bowtie2_pairedend_README.txt

-#------------------------------
-## Generating read-counts-per gene: (again, creating a job file to do it simultaneously for all)
+## Generating read counts per gene

 # NOTE: Must have a tab-delimited file giving correspondence between contigs in the transcriptome fasta file and genes
-cp ~/annotate/Host_seq2iso.tab ~/db/
-cp ~/annotate/Symbiont_seq2iso.tab ~/db/
+cp ~/annotate/Host_concat_seq2iso.tab ~/db/

 module load samtools-1.10-gcc-8.3.0-khgksad
-samcount_launch_bt2.pl '\.host.sam$' /home/mstudiva/db/Host_seq2iso.tab > sc
+samcount_launch_bt2.pl '\.sam$' /home/mstudiva/db/Host_concat_seq2iso.tab > sc
-samcount_launch_bt2.pl '\.sym.clean.sam$' /home/mstudiva/db/Symbiont_seq2iso.tab >> sc
-samcount_launch_bt2.pl '\.sym.sym2.clean.sam$' /home/mstudiva/db/Symbiont_seq2iso.tab >> sc # OPTIONAL
-samcount_launch_bt2.pl '\.sym2.sym2.clean.sam$' /home/mstudiva/db/Symbiont2_seq2iso.tab >> sc # OPTIONAL
 launcher_creator.py -j sc -n sc -q shortq7 -t 6:00:00 -e studivanms@gmail.com
 sbatch sc.slurm

-# OPTIONAL: For single-reference alignments
-samcount_launch_bt2.pl '\.sam$' /home/mstudiva/db/Host_seq2iso.tab > sc
-launcher_creator.py -j sc -n sc -q shortq7 -t 6:00:00 -e studivanms@gmail.com
-sbatch sc.slurm
-# END OPTIONAL

-# double check you have the same number of files as samples (double if you have split host/symbiont reads)
+# double check you have the same number of files as samples
 ll *.counts | wc -l

 # assembling them all into a single table:
-srun expression_compiler.pl *.host.sam.counts > allc_host.txt
-srun expression_compiler.pl *.sym.clean.sam.counts > allc_sym.txt
-srun expression_compiler.pl *.sym.sym2.clean.sam.counts > allc_sym.txt # OPTIONAL
-srun expression_compiler.pl *.sym2.sym2.clean.sam.counts > allc_sym2.txt # OPTIONAL

-# OPTIONAL: For single-reference alignments
-srun expression_compiler.pl *.sam.counts > allc_host.txt
+srun expression_compiler.pl *.counts > allc.txt
-# END OPTIONAL

 # how do the files look?
 head allc_host.txt
-head allc_sym.txt

-# let's remove those annoying chains of extensions from sample names:
+# let's remove those annoying chains of extensions from sample names
-cat allc_host.txt | perl -pe 's/\.trim\.host\.sam\.counts//g'>allcounts_host.txt
-cat allc_sym.txt | perl -pe 's/\.trim\.sym\.clean\.sam\.counts//g' >allcounts_sym.txt
-cat allc_host.txt | perl -pe 's/\.trim\.sym2\.host\.sam\.counts//g'>allcounts_host.txt # OPTIONAL
-cat allc_sym.txt | perl -pe 's/\.trim\.sym\.sym2\.clean\.sam\.counts//g' >allcounts_sym.txt # OPTIONAL
-cat allc_sym2.txt | perl -pe 's/\.trim\.sym2\.sym2\.clean\.sam\.counts//g' >allcounts_sym2.txt # OPTIONAL

-# OPTIONAL: For single-reference alignments
-cat allc_host.txt | perl -pe 's/\.sam\.counts//g'>allcounts_host.txt
+cat allc_host.txt | perl -pe 's/\.trim\.sam\.counts//g'>allcounts.txt

-# For paired-end alignments
+# OPTIONAL: for paired-end alignments
-cat allc_host.txt | perl -pe 's/\.fastq\.host\.clean\.sam\.counts//g'>allcounts_host.txt
+cat allc_host.txt | perl -pe 's/\.fastq\.sam\.counts//g'>allcounts.txt
-cat allc_sym.txt | perl -pe 's/\.fastq\.sym\.clean\.sam\.counts//g' >allcounts_sym.txt
-# END OPTIONAL

-head allcounts_host.txt
-head allcounts_sym.txt
+head allcounts.txt

-# display full path to where you were doing all this:
-pwd
-# copy the path

 #------------------------------
 ## Downloading gene count files

-# open new terminal window on Mac, or WinSCP on Windows
+# open new terminal window on Mac, or WinSCP on Windows, and navigate to desired directory
-# navigate to the directory you want the file to be
-# (on Mac, you can just drag the destination folder from Finder into command line to get the full path).
+cd /path/to/local/directory

 # this copies all .txt files, including allcounts, allc, alignrate, read counts
-cd /path/to/local/directory
-scp mstudiva@koko-login.fau.edu:~/path/to/HPC/directory/*.txt .
+scp mstudiva@koko-login.fau.edu:~/path/to/HPC/directory/\*.txt .

-# copy the file from KoKo using scp (in WinSCP, just paste the path you just copied into an appropriate slot (should be self-evident) and drag the allcounts.txt file to your local directory)

 # DONE!
 Next, we will be using R to make sense of the counts...
 # BUT FIRST, read tagSeq_analysis_README.txt for the next steps